haasonsaas/pasteflow/README.md

 Set `pinned = true` on any rule to keep it at the top of suggestions (when it matches), or toggle it in the Rule Info panel.

 ## Per-app hotkeys
 You can register additional hotkeys per app.
-The app registers all combos on launch.
-Restart Pasteflow after changing hotkeys.
+Changes apply immediately.

 ## Notes
 - Pasteflow simulates `Cmd+V` after copying the transformed text; macOS may prompt for Accessibility permission.